vseryakov/backendjs/README.md

   Create or replace a connection between two accounts, required parameters are:
     - `id` - id of account to connect to
     - `type` - type of connection, like,dislike,....
+    - _connected - the reply will contain a property connected set to 1 if the other side of our connection is connected to me as well

-  This call automatically creates a record in the bk_reference table which is recersed connection for easy access to information like
+  This call automatically creates a record in the bk_reference table which is reversed connection for easy access to information like
   ''who is connected to me'' and auto-increment like0, like1 counters for both accounts in the bk_counter table.

   Also, this call updates the counters in the `bk_counter` table for my account which match the connection type, for example if the type of